alastairtree/LazyCache/README.md

 - Leverages ObjectCache under the hood and can be extended with your own implementation of ObjectCache
 - The main class `CachingSevice` is a single class and so could be easily embedded in your application or library
 - Good test coverage
+- net45 upwards. (for .net4 use Lazycache 0.6)

 ## Documentation